fallen-icarus/cardano-swaps/README.md

 express desired prices) makes it impossible for users to properly manage risk.
 - Batcher based protocols lack trustless composability with other dApps; a critical feature for both scaling eUTxO-based DeFi and building a fully featured, trustless blockchain economy.
-- The concentration of assets into a single or few addresses directly undermines the security assumptions of PoS blockchains.
+- The concentration of assets into a single address or few addresses directly undermines the security assumptions of PoS blockchains.
 This ultimately means it is *impossible* for LPs to serve as the foundation of a trustless and decentralized economy.

 ##### Why the workarounds for the issues of the LP based architecture are not sufficient